HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_import_resource_collections.md

 3. Accept the default settings and click **Finish**.
 4. Restart the server to make sure that the **pers_offers.jar** file is loaded correctly.

-## Importing the resource collections into the portlet
+## Importing the resource collection rules

-Ensure you have properly followed the steps in [Export the WAR file and install the portlet](pzn_demo_export_war_install_portlet.md).
+Use the Personalization Navigator to create Workspace folders for the resource collections.
+Then, import the resource collections into the Workspace of the Personalization Navigator.

 1. Click the **Personalization** tab.